Sex Addiction as Affect Dysregulation:A Neurobiologically Informed Holistic Treatment

 Celebrating 20 years of innovative work by Allan Schore, the year’s theme was “Affect Regulation & Healing of the Self.”
 It was an exciting weekend, starting with the first day’s roster which included Daniel Siegel, Drew Pinsky, Diane Winston, Christopher Kennedy Lawford and Alex Katehakis.

 Alexandra Katehakis, MFT, CSAT-S, CST-S, gave a presentation Friday, March 14th, 2014, titled “Sex Addiction as Affect Dysregulation: A Holistic Healing Model.”
-The recording is available on YouTube at the link to the right.
+The recording is available below.